asmeurer/prefsync/README.md

 automatically convert them back and forth to human-readable (and git trackable) XML, using some tools that come with Mac OS X.

+# Usage

+    usage: prefsync [-h] [-t THROTTLE_INTERVAL] PREFFILE DEST

+For example

+    prefsync ~/Library/Preferences/preferencefile.plist preferencefile.xml

+The `-t` flag sets the throttle interval for syncing the file, in seconds.
+The default is 10 seconds.

 # Installing

 You can install it with conda using